 - Grade A, Dark Robust Taste: Used primarily in baking or as a dessert topping.

-- Grade A, Very Dark Strong Taste: The most intense maple flavor of all grades, great for baking or folks with a real sweet tooth.
+- Grade A, Very Dark Strong Taste: The most intense maple flavor of all grades, terrific for baking or folks with a real sweet tooth.

-Three notable sugar shacks located in the mid-coast region of Maine are within an easy drive of our inn in Rockland.
-They will certainly whet your whistle for all things maple.
+Three notable sugar shacks located in the Midcoast region of Maine are within an easy drive of our inn in Rockland.
 Make plans to visit all three and bring home some maple treats to enjoy later.
+They will undoubtedly whet your whistle for all things maple.

 Maine’s Award-Winning Hilltop Boilers

 You may want to travel a little further afield to visit the award-winning Hilltop Boilers in Newfield.
 Designated the “best maple syrup in Maine,” their prized syrup is just the tip of the iceberg when it comes to maple sugar products.
 Melt-in-your-mouth maple candy, luscious maple lip balm, maple mustard, and a decadent maple cream produced here definitely belong in your shopping bag when you leave.
 And, if you’re planning a wedding anytime soon, check out their line of maple wedding favors, which are sure to be a hit at your reception.